 Master of Science Program in Psychological Sciences

 The Master of Science (MS) in Psychological Sciences program provides advanced training in psychological sciences.
-The program is designed for full-time student scholars who wish to expand their knowledge of psychology by engaging in advanced coursework, additional research training, and/or applied experience in psychological sciences.
+The program is designed for full-time student scholars who wish to expand their knowledge of psychology by engaging in advanced coursework, research training, and/or applied experience in psychological sciences.
 The program also offers students the opportunity to gain additional psychology training in preparation for applying to nationally prominent doctoral programs in Clinical and Experimental Psychology.
-This research-focused program requires students to work with a research mentor from the beginning and to be actively involved in at least one research laboratory throughout training.
+This research-focused program requires students to work with a research mentor and to be actively involved in a research laboratory throughout training.
 The Master of Psychological Sciences degree does not provide clinical training or lead to licensure as a counselor or psychologist.

 The principal sites for the academic, applied, and research activities of the Master of Science Program in Psychological Sciences include faculty labs located on the Richardson campus and at vibrant centers within the School of Behavioral and Brain Sciences: the Center for Children and Families, the Callier Center for Communication Disorders, the Center for BrainHealth, the joint Center for Brain Imaging with UT Southwestern Medical Center, and the Center for Vital Longevity.
 These centers provide access to brain imaging laboratories and speech, hearing, and language laboratories.

 The University's general admission requirements are discussed on the Graduate Admission page.

 The application deadline is February 15th each year.
 Applicants are selected once a year to begin the program in the fall semester.

 Admission to the Master of Science Program in Psychological Sciences is based on a review of the applicant's GPA (grade point average), three letters of recommendation, and narrative description of interests and career goals.
 Both GRE math and verbal scores are required to be considered for admission.